 This group is very rewarding and skiing on the baby slopes will just be a memory.
 Instead you will be able to enjoy whizzing around the higher terrain all together.
 At this age you need to factor in additional costs for ancillaries, clothing and food.
 Also still be prepared to allow for the extra time it takes each morning to get ready, so choosing a purpose built resort with all the practical benefits and snow sure conditions is still recommended.

-This connoisseur group will provide more adult company and appreciate the skiing holiday, but will still want to let off steam after a long school term.
+As well as skiing or snowboarding, teens will still want to let off steam after a long school term.
 Feeding them at lunch time seems to be a never ending source of funds especially as they seem to eat about four times a day, so having an apartment near the slopes is a great advantage.
 After dinner they will probably want to be let loose with other like minded youngsters, but it's a fairly safe assumption that roaming the streets of a ski resort is a safer environment than your local suburb or village back home.

 Three generations of family

 This is an interesting dynamic but can work relatively well.
-Grandparents who do not ski can enjoy a resort which caters for the non skiers, and combines the holiday of curling, playing bridge with meeting the family up the mountain in between their skiing.
+Grandparents who do not ski can enjoy a resort which caters for the non skiers, and combines the holiday of activities with meeting the family up the mountain in between their skiing.
 Traditional resorts such as Kitzbuhel, Wengen and Arosa work very well and provide an abundance of character and a very complete holiday.